Wieacker syndrome

 First being described and identified in 1985, Wieacker-Wolff syndrome is a rare, slowly progressive, genetic disorder present at birth and characterized by deformities of the joints of the feet, muscle degeneration, mild intellectual disability and an impaired ability to move certain muscles of the eyes, face and tongue.
 Wieacker syndrome is inherited as an X-linked recessive trait.

-The condition is characterized by contracture of the lower joints, muscle atrophy, impaired facial muscles, mental retardation, and syndromic facies.
-Additional symptoms include stiffening of the muscles and joints of the feet, intellectual disabilities, droopy eyelids, crossed eyes, farsightedness, and abnormal curvature of the spine.
+The condition is characterized by contracture of the lower joints, muscle atrophy, impaired facial muscles, intellectual disability, and syndromic facies.
+Additional symptoms include stiffening of the muscles and joints of the feet, droopy eyelids, crossed eyes, farsightedness, and abnormal curvature of the spine.
 Depending on a person’s genotype, the severity of their symptoms will differ.
 For example, females tend to have milder signs of the disease, especially when heterozygous.

 Signs and symptoms

 Genetics

 Wieacker syndrome is caused by a mutation in ZC4H2 on the X chromosome (Xq13-q21).

 There are five affected families, each with different mutations to the ZC4H2 gene.
-Family one has a substitution of Guanine (G) to a Cytosine (C) at basepair position 187.
+Family one has a substitution of guanine (G) to a cytosine (C) at base pair position 187.
 This leads to an amino acid change at position 63, where a leucine replaces a valine.
 This phenotype is the most mild because mutation only alters the secondary structure of the protein.
 This leads to a less stable protein that is still fully functional.

-Family two has a substitution of a Guanine (G) to a Adenine (A) at base pair position 593 which leads to an amino acid change from an arginine to glutamine.
+Family two has a substitution of a guanine (G) to a adenine (A) at base pair position 593 which leads to an amino acid change from an arginine to glutamine.
 This phenotype is lethal at ages .5 to 8.0 years due to a change in the highly conserved zinc-finger domain which compromises the proteins function.

 Family three also has a lethal phenotype.
-Family three has a substitution of a Cytosine (C) to a Thiamine (T) as base pair position 601.
+Family three has a substitution of a cytosine (C) to a thiamine (T) as base pair position 601.
 This leads to an amino acid change at position 201 from a proline to serine.
 This phenotype is lethal from ages 1.4 weeks to 13.0 weeks because it alters the highly conserved domain of the protein which compromises its function.

-Families 4 and 5 have the same substitution of a Cytosine (C) to Thiamine (T) at base pair position 637.
-This leads to an amino acid change from Arginine to Tryptophan at amino acid position 213.
-This phenotype occurs near the highly conserved Carboxyl terminus of the protein.
+Families 4 and 5 have the same substitution of a cytosine (C) to thiamine (T) at base pair position 637.
+This leads to an amino acid change from arginine to tryptophan at amino acid position 213.
+This phenotype occurs near the highly conserved carboxyl terminus of the protein.
 This leads to an intermediate phenotype, where females are normal except for a developmental which has been hypothesized to be caused by varying X-chromosome inactivation.